dariemcarlosdev/SecureCleanApiWaf/docs/Testing/TEST_README.md

-# Testing Documentation Index - SecureCleanApiWaf
+# Testing Documentation Index - CleanArchitecture.ApiTemplate

 > "Testing is not about finding bugs, it's about preventing them."

 ## ??
 Overview

-This index provides a comprehensive navigation guide to all testing documentation for the SecureCleanApiWaf project, covering API endpoint testing, clean architecture testing strategies, and best practices.
+This index provides a comprehensive navigation guide to all testing documentation for the CleanArchitecture.ApiTemplate project, covering API endpoint testing, clean architecture testing strategies, and best practices.

 ---

 ## ??
 Documentation Files

 ### **1. API_ENDPOINT_TESTING_GUIDE.md**
-Complete guide for testing all API endpoints in SecureCleanApiWaf.
+Complete guide for testing all API endpoints in CleanArchitecture.ApiTemplate.

 **Contents:**
 - ?
 Running the application (local & Docker)